Business Proposal | K-drama review

 2022 | South Korea | Rom Com

-What’s it about?
+What’s Business Proposal about?

 The Good & Bad

-It’s apparent things will work out for both the couples by the last episode.
+It’s apparent things will work out for both couples by the last episode.
 But as with every drama, it’s the journey that matters.
 And the Business Proposal gets that journey right!

 A must-watch if you love romcoms and need to give your grey cells a break.
 Strictly avoid it if you are looking for a ‘story’.